 5.1 Approximate number of people expected to be actively involved in the development of this project: 25

-5.2 Scope of proposed standard: This standard defines the physical layer (PHY) and medium access control (MAC) sublayer specifications for ultra wideband (UWB) wireless connectivity with fixed, portable, and moving devices with no battery or very limited battery consumption requirements, and supports precision ranging.
+5.2 Scope of proposed standard: This standard defines the physical layer (PHY) and medium access control (MAC) sublayer specifications for ultra wideband (UWB) wireless connectivity with fixed, portable, and moving devices with limited energy consumption requirements, and supports precision ranging.
 PHYs are defined for devices operating in a variety of geographic regions.

 Change to scope of proposed standard: